bobjacobsen/csc-exercises/CSC/GitBasics2/index.md

  - Look at the contents.txt file
  - Refresh the gitk and gitg displays by hitting F5 or selecting "Refresh" from the menu
  - Look at the gitk and gitg displays  to see how the repository structure changes
- - and maybe do some <code>git log</code> or other commands to see the details.
+ - and maybe do some `git log` or other commands to see the details.

 Some brief summary information is below.